Certora/Documentation/docs/gambit/gambit.md

 one of its subdirectories.
 If you want to mutate code in an arbitrary directory, use the `--sourceroot` option._

-### Example 2: Mutating and Downsampling
+### Example 2: Mutating and Down Sampling

 The above command produced 34 mutants which may be more than you need.
-Gambit provides a way to randomly downsample the number of mutants with the `--num-mutants` or `-n` option:
+Gambit provides a way to randomly down sample the number of mutants with the `--num-mutants` or `-n` option:

 ```bash